w a t c h

 P H O T O B O O K

 T H E N U R S E R Y

 Hailing from Toronto, Canada, the Nursery manage to combine youth's darker themes of fear, obsession, sex and death with dramatic, electrifying songs.
 The three-piece met at a recording session in a converted monastery in Buffalo, New York.
 Vocalist and songwriter Alex Pulec and synth bassist Victor Ess met in Toronto through the city's underground punk scene while drummer Josh English is a Buffalo, New York native.

-Influenced by a range of styles, from New Order, The Cure and Gary Numan's gothic new wave to fellow rock maximalists like Electric Light Orchestra, Queen and the Arcade Fire, they soon began to apply their pop-influenced hooks and melodies to the lush and driving backdrops they created.
+Influenced by a range of styles, from New Order and The Cure's gothic new wave to fellow rock maximalists like Queen and Electric Light Orchestra, they soon began to apply their pop-influenced hooks and melodies to the lush and driving backdrops they created.

 Pulec started writing his hazy, neon-drenched and dramatically colored songs for The Nursery in 2013, right of the heels of leaving his previous group, The Ruby Spirit, in a contentious blow out.
 Sharper than ever, Pulec is spinning conversational quips with lyrics that explore life's contradictions. "it comes from that place where you go between manic joy and sheer dread within seconds", Alex says like some kind of morbid joke, "death is everywhere, I sing about it.
 It's cruel, absurd and romantic.
 I can find the good in anything."